Lee-S/crypto-bdd/README.md

 # crypto-bdd
 ### An exercise in testing APIs using BDD.

 A crypto client was developed to be used by the BDD features.
-Some pyest unittests exist for a few parts of this. pytest-tdd library was used to write BDD feature files for public and private API tests, along with thier step implementation.
+Some pyest unittests exist for a few parts of this crypto client.

+The pytest-tdd library was used to write BDD feature files for both public and private API tests, along with thier step implementation.

 1. Checkout repo